 tall and its width is mostly the same (minus the tail).

-set would have two rowboats with a small team of pirates to fight off this
+set has two rowboats with a small team of pirates to fight off this

 product took over a year to develop and was created by a team of two: myself

 and my best friend, whose LEGO account has the username SkullBuilderX.
 This

 product was developed as a complete team effort between the two of us.

 As for our inspiration, we have to give thanks to Hamster Productions for making the YouTube video: